 Antonina is a recipient of the Hattori Foundation Senior Award, the Kenneth Loveland Gift, Help Musicians UK awards, the Drake Calleja Trust award, Making Music UK, the Musicians’ Company award, the William Brown prize in the Scottish International Piano Competition (2017) and a nominee for the International German Piano Award 2018.
 After completing the Artist Diploma course at the GSMD with distinction, Antonina was appointed junior fellow of the school.
 In 2019, she became a winner of the Help Musicians UK Transmission Fund award, the Making Music UK Philip and Dorothy Green Young Artists award, and the Musicians’ Company award.

-Antonina’s artistic schedule in 2020 / 2021 includes appearances with the Cambridge Symphony Orchestra and the Sheffield Symphony Orchestra, as well as a debut solo performance in the Leeds International Concert Season.
+Antonina’s artistic schedule in 2021 / 2022 includes appearances with the City of Cambridge Symphony Orchestra, Leicester Symphony Orchestra and the Sheffield Symphony Orchestra, as well as solo and chamber music recitals across the UK.